rocktemplates/rock/README.md

 If you write a lot of Node.js libraries, you can understand how tedious it can be to create the same files over and over again.

+More docs to come, this will change a lot over the next couple of weeks...